amarakon/dmoji/README.md

 # Dmoji – Dmenu Emoji

-Dmoji is a simple command-line utility to Emerge and Unmerge packages using Dmenu.
-The usage is very simple:
+Dmoji is a simple program to select an emoji and copy it to the system clipboard Its usage is simple:

-* `$ dmoji` – select an emoji
+* `$ dmoji -i` – select an emoji
+* `$ dmoji -n` – select a unicode number

+The `-i` option is used by default.

 ## Dependencies
 1. dmenu